DragonBe/vies-web/README.md

 # VIES-WEB

 Quick and easy interface to validate VAT Information Exchange System (VIES) of the European Commission (EC).
+You can access it at [viesweb.azurewebsites.net](http://viesweb.azurewebsites.net) to try it out.

+# LICENCE

+This software is provided as-is under [MIT licence](LICENCE).